Consolata Missionaries

-The Institute of Consolata Missionaries (Institutum Missionum a Consolata), commonly called the Consolata Missionaries is a Catholic clerical religious congregation of Pontifical Right for men.
+The Institute of Consolata Missionaries (Institutum Missionum a Consolata), commonly called the Consolata Missionaries, is a Catholic religious congregation of Pontifical right with branches for both men and women.
 Its members add the nominal I.M.C. after their names to indicate membership in the Institute.

-History

-The Instituto Missioni Consolata was established on 29 January 1901 by the beatified Italian priest Giuseppe Allamano.
-Its headquarters is in Viale della Mura Aurelie 11-13, Rome, Italy.
+The Institute was established in 1901 by the Italian priest Saint Giuseppe Allamano in Turin.
+He established a branch of the order for women, the Consolata Missionary Sisters, in 1910.

-Statistics